pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 The **completions_mask** will zero out the scores for the pad/eos tokens.

 $ \sum_{t=1}^{|o_i|}$
-tells us to sum up all the scores of each of the tokens in a response to account for  and then normalize the loss by the length of the completions.
+tells us to sum up all the scores of each of the tokens in a response and then normalize the loss by the length of the completions, allowing us to negate any length bias.

 $ \Bigg[\frac{1}{G} \sum_{i=1}^G \frac{1}{|o_i|}\Bigg] $
-tells us that we need to average (sum up scores across all groups of the batch and then divide by the number of scores) the scores across all the groups.
+tells us that we need to average (sum up scores across all groups of the batch and then divide by the number of groups) the scores across all the groups.
 This is accomplished by the last line where we compute the mean.

 ## Training the Model
 That's it!
 We now have all the components needed to train our own reasoning model using GRPO.
 We can skip Step 12 of the algorithm since our reward models are not parameterized and are just rule based functions.